Philosophical Investigations: Seeing that vs. seeing as

-An example Wittgenstein uses is the "duckrabbit", an ambiguous image that can be seen as either a duck or a rabbit.
+An example Wittgenstein uses is the "duck-rabbit", an ambiguous image that can be seen as either a duck or a rabbit.
 When one looks at the duck-rabbit and sees a rabbit, one is not interpreting the picture as a rabbit, but rather reporting what one sees.
 One just sees the picture as a rabbit.
 But what occurs when one sees it first as a duck, then as a rabbit?
 As the gnomic remarks in the Investigations indicate, Wittgenstein isn't sure.
-However, he is sure that it could not be the case that the external world stays the same while an 'internal' cognitive change takes place.
+However, he is sure that it could not be the case that the external world stays the same while an "internal" cognitive change takes place.

 Response and influence

-Bertrand Russell made the following comment on the Philosophical Investigations in his book My Philosophical Development:I have not found in Wittgenstein's Philosophical Investigations anything that seemed to me interesting and I do not understand why a whole school finds important wisdom in its pages.
-Psychologically this is surprising.
-The earlier Wittgenstein, whom I knew intimately, was a man addicted to passionately intense thinking, profoundly aware of difficult problems of which I, like him, felt the importance, and possessed (or at least so I thought) of true philosophical genius.
-The later Wittgenstein, on the contrary, seems to have grown tired of serious thinking and to have invented a doctrine which would make such an activity unnecessary.
-I do not for one moment believe that the doctrine which has these lazy consequences is true.
-I realize, however, that I have an overpoweringly strong bias against it, for, if it is true, philosophy is, at best, a slight help to lexicographers, and at worst, an idle tea-table amusement.Ernest Gellner wrote the book Words and Things, in which he was fiercely critical of the work of Ludwig Wittgenstein, J. L. Austin, Gilbert Ryle, Antony Flew, P. F. Strawson and many others.
+In a 1999 poll of philosophers by the journal Philosophical Forum, the Philosophical Investigations was the most named work in response to the prompt to name the top five most important books in 20th century philosophy.

+Bertrand Russell in his book My Philosophical Development, wrote that "I have not found in Wittgenstein's Philosophical Investigations anything that seemed to me interesting and I do not understand why a whole school finds important wisdom in its pages."

+In his book Words and Things, Ernest Gellner was fiercely critical of the work of Ludwig Wittgenstein, J. L. Austin, Gilbert Ryle, Antony Flew, P. F. Strawson and many others.
 Ryle refused to have the book reviewed in the philosophical journal Mind (which he edited), and Bertrand Russell (who had written an approving foreword) protested in a letter to The Times.
 A response from Ryle and a lengthy correspondence ensued.

+The first English translation of Karl Rahner's Schriften zur Theologie was named Theological Investigations; this title choice was by a translator and former student of Wittgenstein's, the theologian Cornelius Ernst, as a homage to the book.

-Besides stressing the differences between the Investigations and the Tractatus, there are critical approaches which have argued that there is much more continuity and similarity between the two works than supposed.
+In addition to stressing the differences between the Investigations and the Tractatus, some critical approaches have claimed there to be more continuity and similarity between the two works than many suppose.
 One of these is the New Wittgenstein approach.